Consumer medicine information

 • sweating, nausea, vomiting

-• extreme weakness and anxiety.
+• extreme weakness and anxiety

-If you have unexpected bleeding and it continues, becomes heavy, or occurs again, tell your doctor.
 When taking these tablets for the first few months, you can have irregular vaginal bleeding (spotting or breakthrough bleeding) between your periods.
 You may need to use sanitary products, but continue to take your tablets as normal.
 Irregular vaginal bleeding usually stops once your body has adjusted to the Pill, usually after about 3 months.

 If you have missed a period, but you have taken all your tablets, it is very unlikely that you are pregnant, as long as: